 Traumatic brain injuries (TBI) are one of the leading causes of death and disability in the U.S., according to the Centers for Disease Control and Prevention (CDC).
 In 2013, there were 2.5 million emergency department visits for TBIs.
 A study published that same year in the Journal of Occupational and Environmental Medicine named TBIs as one of the most “common, costly, and disabling occupational injuries.”
-Unfortunately for the millions who suffer this type of injury, treatment options are limited, and much about the brain and its function remains a mystery to doctors and researchers.
-A recent study from Rutgers University, however, indicates that the use of lithium treatment may provide some effective protection for those who experience a TBI.
+Unfortunately for the millions who suffer this injury, treatment options are limited, and much about the brain and its function remains a mystery to doctors and researchers.
+A recent study from Rutgers University, however, indicates that using lithium treatment may provide effective protection for those who experience a TBI.

 What Is a Traumatic Brain Injury?